-KPMG offer two unique bursary opportunities for students studying towards becoming SAICA accredited Chartered Accountants, or CAs(SA).
+KPMG offers two unique bursary opportunities for students studying towards becoming SAICA accredited Chartered Accountants, or CAs(SA).

-In order for KPMG to determine which bursary option you qualify for, they ask that you upload certain necessary documentations.
+In order for KPMG to determine which bursary option you qualify for, they ask that you upload certain necessary documentation.

 KPMG reserves the right to solely determine whether you should be awarded the Pure Merit Bursary or the Merit Bursary with Financial Needs and to determine the amount awarded under such bursary.